 Three Focus Areas, Five Impact Themes

 The 17 United Nations Sustainable Development Goals, or SDGs, are a global call for action.
-We map project impacts to the SDGs so you can easily report on how your business is taking steps towards achieving the global goals.
-See a sample Impact Summary.
+Project impacts are mapped to the SDGs so you can easily report on how your business is taking steps towards achieving the global goals.

-Learn more about how we developed Impact Certification.
+Learn more about why it matters and how Impact Certification was developed.

 Trees Forever is thrilled to work with City Forest Credits to achieve a positive impact in our communities through tree planting projects.
 The Impact Certification is rigorous and helps us to know our tree planting work meets high standards that will deliver positive environmental, health, and equity benefits to the people we serve.—Leslie Berckes, Director of Programs

 Community-based tree projects strengthen communities, improve quality of life, and provide natural climate solutions.
-Projects are underway from Chicago to Iowa.
+Projects are underway from Chicago to Phoenix.

 Impact Certification FAQs